-Each MMCM or MDivCM student must pass Proficiency Examinations in piano, voice, and sight singing.
+Each MMCM or MDivCM student must pass Proficiency Examinations in piano and voice.
 These proficiencies must be passed within the required time allowed: eighteen months after entrance for music majors in college and twenty-four months for all others.

 Piano Proficiency Examination.
 Each MMCM or MDivCM student must complete the Piano Proficiency Examination.
 Requirements are included in the Music Student Handbook, which may be obtained in the Church Music Ministries Division Office.